Cozumel Visit has become an expedia partner

 2. Wear Comfortable Attire:

-This ensures you can navigate the archaeological site and surrounding areas comfortably.
+• Make sure you can explore the archaeological site comfortably.

 3. Embrace the Local Cuisine: